jgbotelho3/jgbotelho3/README.md

 I'm a Software Developer learning more about how to get better my skills.

-- 💻 I’m working on a beautiful project called [Beplay](https://beplay.com.br)
+- 💻  I’m working on a project called [Beplay](https://beplay.com.br)
 - 🌱  I’m currently learning how to create an ecommerce with [Strapi](https://github.com/jgbotelho3/won-games-api)

 <!--